Towards ultra-sensitive SQUIDs based on sub-micrometer-sized Josephson Junctions: SQUIDs based on sub- m-sized JJs

-In discussing $\varepsilon_{\textrm{w}}(T)$, we refer to Fig.~\ref{fig:figure6} which also contains the 4.2~K-values for all SQ-1 chips.
+In discussing $\varepsilon_{\textrm{w}}(T)$, we refer to Fig.~\ref{fig:figure6}, which also contains the 4.2~K-values for all SQ-1 chips.
 Data for lower temperatures are not included due to the aforementioned hysteresis.
-At 400~mK we determine $\varepsilon_{\textrm{w}}=0.65$~$h$ for SQ-2.
-In addition, the theoretical curve obtained by combining~(\ref{eq:epsilon}) and the temperature dependence $I_{\textrm{c}}(T)$ as given in~\cite{Ambegaokar1963a} is shown.
-For ${T\leq 4.2}$~K one finds ${I_{\textrm{c}}(T)/I_{\textrm{c}}(0)\approx 1}$ so that $\varepsilon_{\textrm{w}}(T)$ is dominated by the linear $k_{\textrm{B}}T$-term in~(\ref{eq:epsilon}).
+At 400~mK, we determine $\varepsilon_{\textrm{w}}=0.65\,h$ for SQ-2.
+In addition, the theoretical curve obtained by combining~(\ref{eq:epsilon}) and the temperature dependence $I_{\textrm{c}}(T)$, as given in~\cite{Ambegaokar1963a} is shown.
+For ${T\leq 4.2}$~K, one finds ${I_{\textrm{c}}(T)/I_{\textrm{c}}(0)\approx 1}$ so that $\varepsilon_{\textrm{w}}(T)$ is dominated by the linear $k_{\textrm{B}}T$-term in~(\ref{eq:epsilon}).
 For the lower temperatures there is reasonable agreement, whereas at 4.2~K the measured $\varepsilon_{\textrm{w}}$ are significantly larger as already mentioned above.

-It is worth discussing the temperature dependence of the low frequency behavior in more detail.
+It is worth discussing the temperature dependence of the low-frequency behavior in more detail.
 The unusual increase with decreasing temperature has been observed before~\cite{Wellstood1987} and for 4.2 and 0.4~K the excess noise follows roughly $1/f^{\alpha}$ with ${\alpha\sim0.6}$.
-However, for the intermediate temperatures of 1~K and 2~K, a low frequency plateau emerges which is particularly clear for the 1~K data.
+However, for the intermediate temperatures of 1~K and 2~K, a low-frequency plateau emerges, which is particularly clear for the 1~K data.
 Whether this behavior is intrinsic to the fabrication technology remains unclear and requires further studies on a larger number of samples.

-\subsection{Fully integrated current sensor SQUIDs}
+\subsection{Fully Integrated Current Sensor SQUIDs}